kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-sysctl-parameters-on-nodes-on-an-ovh-managed-kubernetes-cluster/guide.fr-fr.md

 The DaemonSet will set the sysctl parameter "fs.inotify.max_user_watches" with the value you provided in the DaemonSet configuration on all nodes deployed into your Kubernetes Cluster.

+> [!primary]
+>
+> Multiple sysctl parameters can be modified and adapted for your use cases.
+You can list them by running this command :
+>
+> ```bash
+> $ kubectl run busybox --image=busybox:latest --rm=true -it --privileged=true -- sysctl -a
+> ```
+>
+> This command will create a privileged busybox pod, will print all "sysctl" variables then delete the pod.

 ## Step 2: Test if the changes were applied correctly

 In order to check if the Inotify value has been changed properly, you can escalate a shell into a pod :